superfly/docs/going-to-production/monitoring/exporting-logs.html.md

 cd logshippper

 # Create the app but don't deploy just yet
-fly launch --no-deploy --no-public-ips --image ghcr.io/superfly/fly-log-shipper:latest
+fly launch --no-deploy --image ghcr.io/superfly/fly-log-shipper:latest

 # Set some secrets.
 The secret / env var you set
 # determines which "sinks" are configured